julianeugarten/julianeugarten/publications.md

 ## Academic Service

-- Since February 2023, I am a member of the editorial board of the [Digital Humanities Benelux Journal](https://journal.dhbenelux.org/).
+- I am a member of the editorial board of the [Digital Humanities Benelux Journal](https://journal.dhbenelux.org/).

+- I am a part of the management team for research group [SCARAB: Studying Cultural infrastructure and Reception Across Borders](https://www.ru.nl/afdelingen/radboud-institute-for-culture-and-history/scarab-studying-cultural-infrastructure-and-reception-across-borders).

-- I have conducted peer review for the *Journal of Fandom Studies*.
+- I have conducted peer review for the *Journal of Fandom Studies* and the *Digital Humanities Benelux* conference and journal.

 ---